 - Provide requested documentation in a timely manner.
 After 30 days, all undocumented requests are automatically denied.

-If you are granted a withdrawal, it will result in a "W" on your permanent record.
+If you are granted a non-academic withdrawal, it will result in a "W" on your permanent record.
 These non-academic withdrawals do not count towards your allowed selective withdrawals.

 Resources for Submitting a Request